Gain industry-specific hands-on skills with HVAC Training

 - Convenient day and evening classes are available.

-- Lincoln Technical Institute's HVAC school in Union, New Jersey and Lincoln College of Technology in Grand Prairie, Texas have been granted a six-year HVAC Excellence Accreditation.
+- Lincoln Technical Institute's HVAC schools in Mahwah and Union, New Jersey and Lincoln College of Technology in Grand Prairie, Texas, and Atlanta, GA have been granted six-year HVAC Excellence Accreditations.

-- We have many Certified Master HVAC Educators.
+- There are currently only 69 Certified Master HVAC Educators around the country, and 19 of them teach at Lincoln schools.
 This credential identifies an educator's professional competency and attests to their commitment to continued professional development.

 - Air conditioning, refrigeration, and heating technology programs at Lincoln include energy auditing - establishing the source of energy loss and providing solutions for correcting these problems.